danwolfgang/mt-plugin-more-custom-fields/readme.md

 `extlib/YAML/Tiny.pm` to `$MT_HOME/extlib/YAML/Tiny.pm` to update Movable
 Type's copy of this plugin. **This is a required, non-optional step!**

+This plugin requires a newer version of the jQuery library than is included with Movable Type.
+Included with this plugin (in the `jQuery/` folder) is a newer version of JQuery.
+Copy from `jQuery/jquery.js` to `$MT_HOME/mt-static/jquery/jquery.js` to update Movable Type's copy of jQuery.
+** This is a required, non-optional step!**

 # Configuration

 More Custom Fields creates several additional field types that are available